danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 3. *Action*: The things that you want to process/compute when the condition is met
 4. *Loop for next*: For the next iteration (usually incremental/decremental)

 For this specific case, this block of code from the above example describes the position of each asterisk in terms of its x and y coordinates (the center point [x,y] of each asterisk).
 Since there are 5 columns (xPos) and 4 rows (yPos) which have been defined in global variables, the program needs to know the coordinates precisely.
 The overall formula to locate the position, for example xPos, is to get the width of the canvas to divide by the number of asterisks horizontally and add 1.
 As such, the code can be understood in this way: For each count with the starting point as 0, calculate the `xPos[i]`.
-Additionally, each iteration will increase the count by one until it reaches the maximum number of asterisks in a row (`i<xPos.length`).
+Additionally, each iteration will increase the count by one until it reaches the maximum number of asterisks in a row (`i < xPos.length`).

 <!-- <img src="ch3_5.png" width="750"> -->
 ![](ch3_5.png) <br>
 *Figure 3.7 The xPos of each* </br>

-To reiterate the use of a for-loop, we offer a second example as a reference to demonstrate the drawing of repeated lines.
+In our teaching, we offer another example of the use of a for-loop to further clarify the use and demonstrate the drawing of repeated lines.

 ![](ch3_8.png) <br>
 *Figure 3.8 Drawing 20 lines on a canvas by using a for-loop* </br>